If you’re new to BiCon, welcome aboard!

 Most people stay on-site in self-catering student residences, booked in advance.
-This year we have a choice of standard or ensuite rooms – please see the accommodation page for more details.
+This year we have a choice of standard or ensuite rooms – please see the venue details for more info.
 If you know anyone else who’ll be coming to BiCon, you can ask to be in the same flat or corridor (if they have requested the same type of accommodation).
-We also ask on the form whether you'd like a 'quieter' or a 'party' flat, to help us put you in a space with people who share your ideas about a sensible amount of sleep!
+We also ask on the form whether you’d like a ‘quieter’ or a ‘party’ flat, to help us put you in a space with people who share your ideas about a sensible amount of sleep!

 What do I wear?
 Or, “Who are these people in the strange clothes?”

 One of the wonderful things about BiCon is that it’s a very non-judgemental place when it comes to dressing up.
 Leather, latex, purple velvet; corsets, drag, sparkly things; BiCon’s seen it all (especially in the evenings).
 Sometimes it’s easy to get the impression that these dressed-up people are of a different cooler species, or indeed strange alien weirdos!
 However, we’re mostly much the same as anyone in ordinary life, as you’ll find out if you get chatting to us.
 In true BiCon diversity, you’ll also see plenty of people in their favourite ordinary comfy clothes, especially in the daytime but even on the dance floor.

 Not everyone at BiCon identifies as “bi”.
 Non-bi partners and children are welcome too!
 Childcare provisions and activities are organised subject to demand – so if you’d like to make use of them, do get your booking form in soon.

 Ticket prices range on a sliding scale (based on income).
 For full details see the Registration page.
 Day passes start at £10 (unwaged) and passes for the whole event including accommodation are available from £115 (unwaged).